 How to Write a Horror Story: 7 Tips for Writing Horror

 In our era of highly commercialized crime and thriller novels, it may seem like zeitgeist-defining horror books are a thing of the past.
 Indeed, Stephen King was once the perennial bestselling author in the world, and children in the 90s devoured Goosebumps books like The Blob devoured, well, everything.

 But let’s not forget there’s a huge base of horror fans today, desperate for their next fix.
 So if you’re hoping to become the next Crown Prince of Dread, your dream can still come true!
-And the first step is learning how to write a horror story.
+Here are seven steps to writing truly chilling horror: